georglauterbach/uncore/documentation/content/development.md

 ## Git Flow

+Please sign your commits with `GPG` / `PGP` so GitHub can verify them.
 The `master` branch contains the current stable code base.
 The `development` branch contains the latest changes, which may not be as stable as `master`.
 For every new version, there is a `version/X.Y.Z` branch, that is first merged into `development`, and then into `master`.
 The `X.Y.Z` follows the semantic versioning guidelines strictly!
 New features are being added through `feature/name-of-the-feature` branches.
 Hotfixes can be merged either into a `version/` branch or into `development`, but not into `master`.
 The following illustration shows the order of merging a feature.

 ``` TXT
 feature/name-of-the-feature   ─── >   version/X.Y.Z   ─── >   development   ─── >   master